hpcc-systems/Tombolo/docs/docs/Install/Local.md

 REACT_APP_AZURE_API_TOKEN_SCOPE={your api token scope}
 ```

-Save the copied file as '.env', deleting the .sample extension
+Save the file when finished.

-## Step 4 - Run the application
+## Step 3 - Run the application

 ### Server

-Run the following commands from the root directory of your installation in your preferred terminal or integrated IDE
+Run the following commands from the root directory of your git repository in your preferred terminal or integrated IDE

 ```bash
 cd tombolo/server